 The COVID-19 vaccine rollout has not been rolling, even for our critical health care workers who were supposed to have been vaccinated by this point.
-Since receiving the initial doses last month, only one-third of the available 1.3 million vaccine doses in California have been administered.
+By late January, only one-third of the available 1.3 million vaccine doses in California had been administered.
 That is simply unacceptable!

-Last week, State public health officials warned the Orange County Health Care Agency (OCHCA) that the County’s vaccine rollout has been much too slow.
+State public health officials have warned the Orange County Health Care Agency (OCHCA) that the County’s vaccine rollout has been much too slow.
 We have had several months to develop a distribution plan for a vaccine we knew was coming.

 It has been nearly a year since the first COVID-19 case was reported in Orange County.
 Throughout the pandemic, our medical community has demonstrated remarkable professionalism and commitment in caring for patients while working without the leadership and critical resources they should have received.
 Doctors, nurses, technicians, janitorial staff, and all of the essential workers have put their lives at risk to take care of us this past year.